 Figure: Example of some virtual containers in iManage Work

-The Documents container (see Figure: Example of some virtual containers in iManage Work) is a list of documents that has had an activity, such as being viewed, edited, or printed, within the last 30 days.
+The Documents container (refer to Figure: Example of some virtual containers in iManage Work) is a list of documents that's had an activity, such as being viewed, edited, or printed, within the last 30 days.
 The list of displayed activities and also the time span is configured by the user.
 The user selects the Filtered By row above the document list.
 The folder name is dependent on the caption RECENTDOCUMENTS and can be different than displayed here.
 To see or to change that value, see RECENTDOCUMENTS in Metadata > Captions within iManage Control Center.

-The Clients container (see Figure: Example of some virtual containers in iManage Work) is a list of clients that had been accessed recently.
+The Clients container (refer to Figure: Example of some virtual containers in iManage Work) is a list of clients that have been accessed recently.
 The list of displayed clients and also the time span is configured by the user.
 The user selects the Filtered By row above the client list.
 The folder name is dependent on the caption CUSTOM1VIEW and can be different than displayed here.
 To see or to change that value, see CUSTOM1VIEW in Metadata > Captions within iManage Control Center.

-Subscribing to another user's My Matters, with all the other's matters showing up in this list.
+- Subscribing to another user's My Matters, with all their matters showing up in this list.

-Users can also create categories items within My Matters.
+Users can also create categories for items within My Matters.

 The folder name is dependent on the caption MYMTRSND and can be different than displayed here.
-To see or to change that value, see MYMTRSND in Metadata > Captions within iManage Control Center.
+To see or to change that value, refer to MYMTRSND in Metadata > Captions within iManage Control Center.

 This is a list of favorites (also called shortcuts) for any document, email, or container.
 Users can add matters to this list by dragging the item onto the My Favorites icon or tree in the left navigation pane of iManage Work.

 The folder name is dependent on the caption MYFAVSND and can be different than displayed here.
-To see or to change that value, see MYFAVSND in Metadata > Captions within iManage Control Center.
+To see or to change that value, refer to MYFAVSND in Metadata > Captions within iManage Control Center.

 Categories can be created within My Favorites and My Matters as a way of organizing or providing quick access to items in iManage Work.